 When I hit puberty the hormones started throwing a party in my body, and alone I browsed about sex online.
 At the same time I exchange info and facts with that cousin and other friends.
 Never with my parents and at school!

-Due my lack of education and the tabu of female sex and pleasure, it took a while for me to understand properly all this new information.
-As I always very aware of my experiences, I quickly noticed the importance of orgasm and how a good orgasm was necessary to not have that sorrow feeling after sex, that feeling of being 'used'."
+Due to my lack of education and the tabu of female sex and pleasure, it took a while for me to understand properly all this new information.
+As I was always very aware of my experiences, I quickly noticed the importance of orgasm and how a good orgasm was necessary to not have that sorrow feeling after sex, that feeling of being 'used'."

 —Anonymous, 31, afro-Brazilian, heterossexual, received sex ed in Salvador (Brazil)